schoolofcities/design-components/README.md

 - Sans-Serif: `OpenSans`
 - Serif: `SourceSerifPro`

-For charts and maps, use `OpenSans` for most labels and text, and `TradeGothicBold` for titles and subtitles
+For charts and maps, use `OpenSans` for most labels and text, `TradeGothicBold` for titles and subtitles.

+We use `SourceSerifPro` for body text, paragraphs, etc.

 For maps, use italics to label natural features (water, mountains) and non-italic for human features (buildings, neighbourhoods, etc.).

-Have a hierarchy of labels, e.g. smaller more faint labels for background layers or reference information, and bolder larger labels for key data points.
+For maps and charts, try to have a hierarchy of labels, e.g. smaller more faint labels for background layers or reference information, and bolder larger labels for key data points.

 Make sure to check contrast ratios of label colours compared to their background colours.